Quantifying Spacetime Integration across a Partition with Synergy: Demonstrating the Promise of Synergy

+\item \textbf{Is irreducibility consonant with complexity?} While irreducibility needn't be synonymous with ``complexity'', everything else equal, we'd prefer they be at least related.
+Complexity is usually thought of as combining ``interdependence'' and ``diversity''.
+Examples AND-OR and AND-XOR have more interdependence and diversity and thus are presumably more ``complex'' than GET-GET.
+Yet current IIT scores both AND-OR and AND-XOR as less integrated than GET-GET---with AND-OR's $\phi_c^{2023}$ even being zero.
+However, infotheoretic irreducibility measure $\phi_s^{S1}$ reasonably corresponds with complexity intuitions.

-We continue to Figure \ref{fig:diverse} which shows the ``maximal integration GETs'' issue in triplet systems.
-In common parlance, complexity increases with ``diversity'' and ''interdependency''.
-Thus, intuitively, ``complexity'' should increase from left to right, which we do see in the $\mathcal{S}_c$ and $\phi_c^{S1}$.
+Figure \ref{fig:diverse} shows that spatial irreducibility often has a inverse relationship with complexity.
+In Figure \ref{fig:diverse}, ``complexity'' should increase from left to right, which we do see in the infotheoretic irreducibility measures $\phi_c^{S1}$ and $\mathcal{S}_c$.
 Unfortunately, we see the opposite from $\phi_c^{2023}$.
-Say we were to loosen the connection between integration and complexity---is GET3 ``integrated'' in the sense of being able to support conscious awareness?
-Well, in GET3 each node is wholly determined by an external force (the preceding node).
-So GET3 is in a sense ``integrated''.
-However, until there’s a compelling argument that the specific form of integration present in GET3 is sufficient for awareness, from a theoretical complexity perspective it seems sensible to rank example 123 over GET3.
+These are not cherry-picked examples; in Appendix \ref{appendix:4node} we see the same in four node networks.
+Until there’s a compelling argument that the spatial irreducibility present in GET3 is sufficient for awareness, from a complexity perspective it seems sensible to err on the side of infotheoretic irreducibility over spatial irreducibility. \end{itemize}